William Ivison Macadam: Funeral

-His funeral was reported to have been one of the largest seen in Edinburgh at the time with over 1000 troops, many carriages and tens of thousands of people turning out.
+Macadam's funeral was reported to have been one of the largest seen in Edinburgh at the time with over 1000 troops, many carriages and tens of thousands of people turning out.
 The papers covered the funeral extensively.

-The Scotsman reported The Late Colonel Ivison Macadam: Imposing Public Funeral "With military honours befitting his rank … the funeral was an extraordinary demonstration of public sympathy … From the house the coffin was carried by eight sergeants to a gun carriage provided by the Edinburgh City Artillery and drawn by six horses with riders.
+The Scotsman reported "The Late Colonel Ivison Macadam: Imposing Public Funeral", "With military honours befitting his rank … the funeral was an extraordinary demonstration of public sympathy … From the house the coffin was carried by eight sergeants to a gun carriage provided by the Edinburgh City Artillery and drawn by six horses with riders.
 On the coffin was placed the deceased hat and sword.
-It was a four-mile procession from his house at Lady Road to Portobello Cemetery "to the solemn strains of the Dead March from "Saul" heard swelling in the distance… as the escort … proceeded in slow step..."
+It was a four-mile procession from his house at Lady Road to Portobello Cemetery to the solemn strains of the Dead March from 'Saul' heard swelling in the distance... as the escort ... proceeded in slow step..."

-The Edinburgh Evening Dispatch reported Edinburgh Tragedy: Funeral of Colonel Macadam: Thousands of Spectators. "…the public turn[ed] out in such numbers as they did today to witness the last tribute of respect … of Lieutenant-Colonel Macadam.
+The Edinburgh Evening Dispatch reported "Edinburgh Tragedy: Funeral of Colonel Macadam: Thousands of Spectators", "...the public turn[ed] out in such numbers as they did today to witness the last tribute of respect ... of Lieutenant-Colonel Macadam.
 The crowd could be counted not by the thousands but by the tens of thousands.
 They poured down Newington Road and Old Dalkeith Road in a long continuous stream one and a half hours before the time fixed for the funeral [2pm], some on foot, some in cabs and some in cable cars.
-Such a throng … that the police on the scene found considerable difficulty in coping with it.
+Such a throng ... that the police on the scene found considerable difficulty in coping with it.